ScottGreenhalgh/week09-social-network/README.md

 To setup Clerk, I went to their website and created a new project.
 I then grabbed the api keys and placed these inside my env file.
 From here I ran `npm i @clerk/nextjs` and followed this guide: https://clerk.com/docs/quickstarts/nextjs.
 From here I started work on creating the custom sign in/ sign up pages, for this I used this guide: https://clerk.com/docs/references/nextjs/custom-signup-signin-pages.

+### Pages

+The page layout for this project required the usage of sign-in and sign-out for the clerk custom pages to operate (with the alternative being a redirect to an external site).
+Besides this I knew I needed a page for posts and a page for profile.
+The profile page would contain information relevant to users finishing their initial profile setup or updating the existing data.
+The posts page would allow users to create posts viewable to all in a public space.
+The username associate with that post can be clicked on taking the user to /u/{username} which would contain all the posts that user has made.
+I added the /u/ as a buffer to prevent usernames from becoming equal to posts or profile causing problems.
+This is the structure I went for in the end.

 ### Forms

 During my last project, I realised how often I needed to use forms and their submissions to make database queries.
 Based on this I wanted to create a form component that was modular, so I could quickly create a form on any page by simply by using the component and passing the data the form needed to gather using props.
 Also, instead of passing the data over to an src/api location, I wanted to be able to handle the database requests on each individual page using the handleFormSubmit function with "use server".
 This would be a little more elegant in my opinion and should in theory perform better.